Course Information

 Instructor(s)

-Goals The aim is to teach students the regeneration, tending and rehabilitation of Turkish forests.
+Goals The aim of this course is to teach the principles and practices of regeneration, tending, and rehabilitation of forests in Türkiye.

 Learning Outcomes